ZihanType/rudi/rudi/src/docs/attribute_macro.md

   - example: `#[Singleton(auto_register)]` / `#[Singleton(auto_register = true)]` / `#[Singleton(auto_register = false)]`
   - optional: true
   - default: **true**
   - description: Specifies whether a defined `Provider` should be auto-registered to [`AutoRegisterModule`](crate::AutoRegisterModule).
-When the `auto-register` feature is enabled (which is enabled by default), this attribute can be used if auto-registration is not desired, or if auto-registration is not possible due to the presence of generics.
+When the `auto-register` feature is enabled (which is enabled by default), this argument can be used if auto-registration is not desired, or if auto-registration is not possible due to the presence of generics.

 - rudi_path
   - type: path to the `rudi` crate.
   - example: `#[Singleton(rudi_path = path::to::rudi)]`
   - optional: true
   - default: **::rudi**
   - description: Specifies the path to the `rudi` crate.
-This attribute is used when the `rudi` crate is not in the root of the crate.
+This argument is used when the `rudi` crate is not in the root of the crate.

-#### An attribute that can only be used on `struct` and `enum`
+#### An argument that can only be used on `struct` and `enum`

 - async
   - type: bool